 Given smartphone adoption, verbal search, and Hummingbird, local SEO visibility serves the same function that Yellow Pages visibility served 20 years ago.
 If you’re not there, you’re not getting any phone calls and you’re not getting much foot traffic.
 90% of your customers will find your business via one of these portals.

 The clash, of course, is this: these local SEO portals don’t take reviews posted on your own website very seriously as a ranking factor.
 Google wants reviews posted on Google, Facebook Local wants reviews posted on Facebook.
 Bing and Yahoo local are a little less important...chances are if you rank well in Google you’ll rank well on the other two major search engines.

 But if you don’t keep some manner of control over your reviews you could lose business to a single nasty review.
 You don’t want to give review portals too much power over you or your business.

-I have thought long and hard about how to end this clash, and how businesses can adopt a review strategy that enhances their reputation without shooting themselves in the foot with local SEO.
+I have thought long and hard about how to end this clash, and how businesses can adopt a review strategy that enhances their online reputation without shooting themselves in the foot with local SEO.

 Find a way to capture as many of your customer’s e-mail addresses as possible, because you’re going to resolve this conflict with two e-mails.

 The first email gives customers a chance to vent their concerns.